“I Can’t Wait For The Next Annual Performance Evaluation,” Said No Employee Or Manager Ever!

 66% of employees say the annual performance evaluation process interferes with their productivity.

-For a performance review practice between managers and employees to be effective, it can not stand alone.
+For a performance evaluation practice between managers and employees to be effective, it can not stand alone.
 Reviews must complement other practices that fit an overall management philosophy, like regular employee feedback.
+So, it’s time to redefine what is a performance evaluation.

 GE Managers provide positive coaching throughout the year, which culminates in the “annual summary conversation”.
 This includes a retrospective and future goal-setting, but doesn’t involve pay or advancement discussions.
-It’s a conversation that lacks the awe-inspiring formalities of a traditional annual performance review.
+It’s a conversation that lacks the awe-inspiring formalities of what a traditional annual performance evaluation is.

 For more examples of companies who are ahead of the curve, and the details of a proven continuous performance management strategy, check out the infographic below: